ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 ### What is Differential Privacy?

-While the focus of this workshop is on synthetic data, their are different approaches to create synthetic data.
+While the focus of this workshop is on synthetic data, there are different approaches to create synthetic data.
 The only approach which gives a theoretical privacy gaurentee is called Differentially Private (DP) synthetic data.

-Differential privacy, coined in [2006 by Cynthia Dwork, Frank McSherry, Kobbi Nissim and Adam D. Smith](https://link.springer.com/chapter/10.1007/11681878_14), is a theoretical statement about the geussing probability of data being present in a dataset given stochastic measurements/queries of the dataset (intuitively: any information gained that is derived from the dataset).
-Some processes may naturally create stochastic measurements however in most cases callibrated noise is intensionally applied to a result of a measurement such that the measurement will be differentially private.
+Differential privacy, coined in [2006 by Cynthia Dwork, Frank McSherry, Kobbi Nissim and Adam D. Smith](https://link.springer.com/chapter/10.1007/11681878_14), is a theoretical statement about the guessing probability of data being present in a dataset given stochastic measurements/queries of the dataset (intuitively: any information gained that is derived from the dataset).
+Some processes may naturally create stochastic measurements however in most cases callibrated noise is intentionally applied to a result of a measurement such that the measurement will be differentially private.

-This framework of privacy ultimately relies on what you want the geussing probability to be and there is a natural tradeoof between accuracy of a measurement and the geussing probability.
-Strictly speaking this geussing probability is parameterized by a coefficient ε.
-If ε is 0, measurement discloses no information about the data being in the dataset and so the geussing probability is uniform (50:50).
+This framework of privacy ultimately relies on what you want the guessing probability to be and there is a natural trade-off between accuracy of a measurement and the guessing probability.
+Strictly speaking this guessing probability is parameterized by a coefficient ε.
+If ε is 0, measurement discloses no information about the data being in the dataset and so the guessing probability is uniform (50:50).
 If ε is infinite, than the measurement discloses with absolute certainty whether the data is present or not in the dataset.

 $$ \epsilon \geq \ln \left( \frac{Pr[M(x) \in S]}{Pr[M(x') \in S]} \right) $$